 To support the development of democratic institutions capable of more responsive, inclusive and sustainable citizen outreach, strategic planning and issue identification, IRI conducts routine qualitative and quantitative public opinion research on social, economic and political issues.
 Research findings assist government, political party and civil society stakeholders to ensure policy priorities are consistent with, and responsive to, citizens’ concerns.
 Through its assistance to political parties, civil society and government, IRI is contributing to stronger, more responsible and accountable political institutions that better represent the interests of the Malaysian people.

 Latest News & Resources

-Kuala Lumpur, Malaysia – A nationwide poll by the International Republican Institute’s (IRI) Center for Insights in Survey Research (CISR) finds fewer Malaysians believe the country…
+Washington, DC – Focus group research released by the International Republican Institute’s (IRI) Center for Insights in Survey Research (CISR) examines the motivations and…

 “After months of speculation and years of political turmoil, Malaysia will hold early general elections on November 19.
 Unlike the…